-Due to the success of the first three years of the Lean Healthcare Transformation Initiative, the Indiana State Office of Rural Health (INSORH) has asked Purdue Healthcare Advisors to start a new cohort for five Indiana Critical Access Hospitals, Rural Hospitals or Rural Health Clinics.
-If you haven't worked with PHA before as part of this initiative, you are invited to apply to take part in the two-year cohort, which will begin in late November 2018.
-Deadline to register is November 2, 2018.
+Due to the success of the first three years of the Lean Healthcare Transformation Initiative, the Indiana State Office of Rural Health (INSORH) asked Purdue Healthcare Advisors to start a new cohort for five Indiana Critical Access Hospitals, Rural Hospitals or Rural Health Clinics.
+The following organizations will participate:

 ABOUT THE COHORT